Osaka is best approached with an open heart, an empty stomach, and an adventurous spirit.

 #6: Osaka is “Japan’s Kitchen”—so eat up

 Some explorers come to Osaka just to eat, and we seriously don’t blame them.
 Known as Japan’s Kitchen, Osaka is home base for Japan’s hottest culinary concoctions, cooked up by family-run stalls and Michelin-starred eateries.
-About 400 years ago, Osaka gifted the world with the sweet-salty pancake okonomiyaki, which only
+About 400 years ago, Osaka gifted the world with the sweet-salty pancake okonomiyaki, which only run for about 500 yen a piece—perfect for your wanderer’s budget.

 #7: Head to the Namba Yasaka Shrine to ditch the evil spirits